jackfranklin/javascriptplayground.com/_posts/2012-08-17-writing-a-command-line-node-tool.md

 	#! /usr/bin/env node

 This says how the script should be executed, in this case through Node.

+Add an additional line to the end of `lib/filesearch.js`:

+	console.log("Success");

 Once that is done, we can run `npm link` to install our package locally so we can test it.
 Run `npm link` and then you should have access to the `filesearch` command.
-Of course, right now it does nothing.
+Of course, right now it only logs success to the console.
+To confirm it is working run `filesearch Grunt` and look for the output `success`.

-Now, delete the rest of the code Grunt gave us, which is:
+Now, delete the rest of the code from `lib/filesearch`, which is:

+	'use strict';

 	exports.awesome = function() {
 	  return 'awesome';
 	};

+	console.log("Success");

 `exports` is a way of exporting methods and variables from your script, that can be used in others.
 Say if this script was one other developers could use, `exports` is the object that will be returned when a developer includes our module through `var x = require("ourpackage");`.
 Because ours is a command line tool that's little use, so there's no need to include it.
 Now, lets implement this.
 I am envisaging that the use of this module is like so: